k3nd477/readme/README.md

 ## Guiding Principles

 **Humans first.** I believe that people are the most important part of any company.
-I believe that people being happy at work is a prerequisite to delivering great work.
-People are happiest when they are understood and valued.
+I believe that people being seen and supported at work is a prerequisite to delivering great work.
+People are most satisfied when they are understood and valued.
 I will always make time to listen and work to ensure you are heard.

 **Iteration and experimentation.** Things are not perfect now, but they'll only get better if we regularly reflect, give and accept feedback, and make small changes to everything continuously.